Amphenol: Acquisitions

+In 1986, Amphenol acquired Socapex, a French manufacturer of connectors and interconnect systems based in Thyez.
+The company manufactures a variety of electrical and fiber optic connectors, contacts and accessories for the Defense, Aviation, Rail Mass Transit, Energy, Entertainment and Space industries.

 In May 2005, Amphenol acquired SV Microwave, a manufacturer of RF connectors, components and cable assemblies.

 On October 10, 2005, Teradyne and Amphenol announced that Amphenol would acquire Teradyne Connection Systems, for about USD $390 million in cash.
 TCS, based in Nashua, New Hampshire, manufactures high-density electronic connectors, complete backplanes, and systems packaging, a product line that complements Amphenol's existing lines of business.

 In February 2008, Amphenol acquired SEFEE, a French electronic manufacturer, the next year in 2009 it acquired Jaybeam Wireless.
 Jaybeam Wireless became Amphenol Jaybeam and is now Amphenol Antenna Solutions.

 On November 15, 2013, Amphenol announced it had entered an agreement to acquire Advanced Sensors Business of GE for approx. $318 million.

 In December 2013, Amphenol acquired Tecvox OEM Solutions LLC, a business started by Raj Khanijow based in Huntsville AL. Tecvox is a leader in automotive OEM USB connectivity products.
 Tecvox was the first automotive company to release the OEM USB based media hub and charger.

 On January 8, 2016, Amphenol finalized its deal to acquire FCI Asia Pte Ltd an interconnect company specializing in the telecom, datacom and wireless communications markets.